Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 -  **Tracker**: the artifacts data, the changes history and the artifacts dependencies can be exported for each tracker.

--  **Survey Responses**: all responses to all the surveys you have created in your project.

 Text File Export
 `````````````````